MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/server-health-and-performance/Set-ThrottlingPolicy.md

 ```

 ### -DiscoveryMaxStatsSearchMailboxes
 The DiscoveryMaxStatsSearchMailboxes parameter specifies the maximum number of mailboxes that a user can search in an In-Place eDiscovery search and still be able to view the keyword statistics.
 When the number of mailboxes configured with the DiscoveryMaxStatsSearchMailboxes parameter is exceeded, these keyword statistics won't be available.
 In this case, a user must copy the search results to a discovery mailbox to view the keyword statistics for the discovery search.
-For more information, see In-Place eDiscovery in Exchange 2016.
+For more information, see In-Place eDiscovery (https://technet.microsoft.com/library/dd298021.aspx).

 ```yaml
 Type: Unlimited